 […] whatever an explanation actually does, in order to be called an explanation at all it must be capable of making clear something not previously clear, that is, of increasing or producing understanding of something.
 The difference between explaining and ‘merely’ informing, like the difference between explaining and describing, does not, I shall argue, consist in explaining being something ‘more than’ or even something intrinsically different from informing or describing, but in its being the appropriate piece of informing or describing, the appropriateness being a matter of its relation to a particular context.
 (Scriven 1962, p.
 173)

 For Scriven, an explanation yields information that makes a phenomenon intelligible to an epistemic agent.
 As a result of the introduction of this alternative conception of explanations, Scriven was able to argue against the truth-condition for explanations.
 He gave the following counter-example: we can perfectly talk about two competing explanations for some phenomenon in contemporary physics, since both explanations are capable of offering us understanding, even though only one of them can be true (Scriven 1962, p.
 185).
-By realigning explanation to human understanding, Scriven reintroduced the relation between explanation and an epistemic agent, which the truth condition was designed to obstruct.
+By realigning explanation to human understanding, Scriven reintroduced the relation between explanation and an epistemic agent, which the truth-condition was designed to obstruct.
 A similar starting point for the analysis of explanation can be found in John Yolton’s criticism of Hempel and Oppenheim in 1959 in the British Journal for the Philosophy of Science.
 Yolton emphasized that explanations could not be understood independently from the understanding that they offer to epistemic agents: explanations have to make some phenomena intelligible, even though this intelligibility may require specific training (in physics for instance) (Yolton 1959, p.
 196).
 “Not deducibility, but intelligibility constitutes the basic feature of the logic of explanation”(Yolton 1959, p.
 207).

 Norwood Hanson also argued along these lines in 1959 in the Philosophical Review: explanations, like Aristotle’s cosmology, aim to make phenomena in the world intelligible, while predictive systems, like Ptolemy’s astronomy, aim to predict the position of the heavenly bodies (Hanson 1959, p.
 350).
 For this distinction, Hanson did not rely on intuitions about what one calls ‘explanation’.
-Instead Hanson relied on the history of science, from Aristotle to his contemporary age.
-He argued that predictability and intelligibility had only been perfectly aligned in Newtonion physics, and consequently that Hempel’s model only fitted an ideal situation that does not reflect the majority of current scientific theories.
+Instead, Hanson relied on the history of science, from Aristotle to his contemporary age.
+He argued that predictability and intelligibility had only been perfectly aligned in Newtonian physics, and consequently that Hempel’s model only fitted an ideal situation that does not reflect the majority of current scientific theories.

 For [Hempel] puts it that we never really have an explanation of a phenomenon P unless we could, simply by imagining a temporal shift, have predicted P by the same explanatory techniques.
 For Hempel, therefore, explaining P is simply “predicting” P after it has already happened.
 But if this is meant to be an account of what is actually done in science (not to mention history), where are we to find examples of Hempel’s thesis in action?
 The answer is always the same: in Newtonian mechanics.
 (Hanson 1959, p.
 357)